-Only a small amount of this gel is needed to hold hair in place.
-This product features an easy to use bottle with a locking spout, helping to avoid spillage and sticky messes.
+Only a small amount of this gel is needed to hold the hair in place.
+This product features an easy-to-use bottle with a locking spout, helping to avoid spillage and sticky messes.
 However, some parents found fault with this gel as it can make hair look dirty if too much product is used.
 Some also said that it wears off quickly if the child is rolling around or touching his hair.

 My daughter loves to do pageants.
 This hair gel keeps her wild, wispy, unruly baby hairs in place without leaving a white residue on her dark brown, almost black, hair.

 SoCozy Sensitive Styling Foam goes beyond gentle and is specially formulated for kids with sensitive scalps.
 This baby mousse for hair is allergy tested and made without parabens, sulfates, formaldehyde, phthalates, synthetic color, propylene glycol, gluten, wheat, or nuts.
 Parents love this styling foam for curly hair and comb-over styles (you’ll need a baby hairbrush for that!).
 Because this product isn’t stiff and crunchy when it dries, most have found it unsuccessful for spiky and mohawk hairstyles.

 Ricitos De Oro Baby Styling Gel